dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T661: Consumer confidence is critical for economic health.
+### T661: Loss of consumer confidence from penalties can hurt the economy.

 |Support|
 |---|